 Probably, Telegram starts the offense of the legendary era, when the consumption of the high-quality content will be massive.
 The messengers continue the development of the idea of the qualitative content marketing and journalism.

 Personally, I believe that Telegram channels (or channels in any other messenger app) will repeat the fate of the Facebook pages.
 They will give us the most widespread and convenient way to consume content and will become a place of birth for many cool projects.
 By the way, the convenience and cool projects are already there.
 It is only for the larger audience.
+But for this, you will need a professional team project management software.

 What do you think?
 How do you plan to utilize messaging for your work?
 Let us know in the comments!